The Journey 1978–2009

-The Journey 1978–2009 is a compilation album by British singer-songwriter Chris Rea, released in 2011 by Music Club Deluxe.
+The Journey 1978–2009 is a compilation album by British singer-songwriter Chris Rea, released in October 2011 by Music Club Deluxe.
 It features songs spanning his entire career, from 1978's Whatever Happened to Benny Santini? to 2009's Still So Far to Go: The Best of Chris Rea.
 It had a modest chart performance, peaking at number 66 on the UK Albums Chart, but was certified Gold by BPI in 2013.